pacSTL: PAC-Bounded Signal Temporal Logic from Data-Driven Reachability Analysis: PAC-Bounded Signal Temporal Logic ( )

-\textbf{Remark 1.} Note that the converse of \eqref{eq:timepoint_prob_rob} does not hold, as there may exist scenarios which have a robustness within $[\underline{\mathrm{h}}_t, \overline{\mathrm{h}}_t]$ that are not enclosed in $\mathcal{R}_t$.
-An alternative approach to compute the probabilistic guarantee in \eqref{eq:timepoint_prob_rob} would be to use scenario optimization directly on the atomic robustness space, i.e., estimating the robustness interval instead of the reachable set (see evaluation in Sec.~\ref{subsec:baselineresults}).
-However, the direct estimation of the robustness interval is impractical when the robustness functions are state-dependent, e.g., as with maritime traffic rules.
-Specifically, the sample complexity required to estimate robustness intervals dynamically renders real-time computation infeasible.
+\textbf{Remark 1.} The probabilistic guarantee in \eqref{eq:timepoint_prob_rob} can also be computed using statistical verification methods directly applied to the atomic robustness space, i.e., estimating the robustness interval instead of the reachable set.
+However, this is impractical when the robustness functions vary based on parameters, as demonstrated in Sec.~\ref{sec:results}.

-\textbf{Example:} Fig. \ref{fig:robustness_example} provides examples of the robustness bound calculations described in Lemma 1 for robustness functions in the form: $h(x) = a^\top x + b, \|a\|_2 =1$, where the value $h(x)$ is the distance from the point $x$ to the hyperplane $a^\top x + b=0$.
-Imagine the three ellipsoids describe the evolution of system states over time, i.e. PAC-bounded reachable sets at defined time points, and the lines denote where the linear robustness functions are zero (with $a, b$ changing for different time points).
-The robustness intervals, solutions to \eqref{eq:lowbound} and \eqref{eq:upbound}, are determined by the points closest and furthest to the line.
-If the line intersects the reachable set, the two furthest points are determined, and their sign is determined by which side of the line they fall on.
-Thus, for the example in Fig. \ref{fig:robustness_example}, we satisfy the atomic proposition robustly in time step $t_1$ and falsify it in $t_3$.
-In $t_2$, we calculate a negative lower and positive upper bound---the undefined case in the three-valued semantics \cite{Baird2023}.
+\textbf{Example:} Fig. \ref{fig:robustness_example} illustrates Lemma \ref{lemma:atomic_robustness_guarnatuees} for robustness function $h(x) = a^\top x + b, \|a\|_2 =1$, which gives the signed distance from $x$ to the hyperplane $\{y | a^\top y + b=0\}$.
+The ellipsoids represent the PAC-bounded reachable sets over time; the lines indicate where the linear robustness functions are zero (with time-varying $a, b$).
+The solutions to \eqref{eq:lowbound} and \eqref{eq:upbound} are determined by points closest to and farthest from the line.
+If the line intersects the reachable set, the two farthest points are identified, and their signs are determined by which side of the line they fall.
+In Fig. \ref{fig:robustness_example}, the atomic proposition is robustly satisfied at $t_1$ and falsified at $t_3$.
+At $t_2$, a negative lower and positive upper bound is calculated---the undefined case in the three-valued semantics \cite{Baird2023}.